MaoZiming/papers/1-basic-os/05-concurrency.md

     - Checks whether the request referred to by `aiocbp` has completed
     - Periodically poll the system
     - Interrupt (signals) to inform application when AIO completes, removing needs to repeatedly ask the system

+## Monitior

+* A lock plus one or more condition variables
+* – Always acquire lock before accessing shared data
+* – Use condition variables to wait inside critical section
+* - Three Operations: Wait(), Signal(), and Broadcast()